 Full Truckload vs. Less-than-truckload Shipping

 Less-than-truckload shipping is ideal for smaller businesses that are not shipping enough items to fill an entire truckload.
 By using a partner network, goods can be consolidated with shipments from other companies to reduce overall costs.
-Although less-than-truckload shipping is not as fast as full truckload shipping, the cost savings usually outweigh the expedited transit times.
+Although less-than-truckload shipping is not as fast as full truckload shipping, the cost savings typically make up for this.

 To learn more about our freight and logistics services or for assistance choosing the right solution for your shipment, get in touch with the team at C&D Logistics.
 We can be reached through our online contact form and will be happy to answer any questions you may have regarding our services.